With different countries taking different approaches to the crisis, it can be hard to know exactly how best to protect ourselves and our loved ones.

 Dr Jo Mountfield says, "It is reassuring that so far the evidence suggests that pregnant women with no underlying health conditions and their babies are at no more risk of contracting coronavirus than other healthy individuals.

-"So far there is also no evidence that the virus can pass to your unborn child while you are pregnant or during the birth.
-In addition, if a pregnant woman does have coronavirus, she does not appear to be more likely to be severely unwell compared to others."
+"So far there is also no evidence that the virus can pass to your unborn child while you are pregnant or during the birth."

 As for giving your baby breastmilk, there is no evidence that the Covid-19 virus can pass into our milk and, as breast milk is likely to give your baby added antibody protection against Covid-19 as well as all the other bugs that are common at this time of year.